 - Keep the distance you need to move hot pots to a minimum.

 - Clear away all debris and obstacles from the path.
 Avoid traveling over rough ground that could cause you to trip or stumble.

 - If working with other people, make certain everyone knows the safety rules such as no running, no horseplay, and keeping out of the way of whoever is transporting a hot pot.
-Also, make sure everyone knows to let others know when they are transporting a hot pot.
+Make sure everyone knows to let others know when they are transporting a hot pot.

 Begin to Smoke Hot Raku Pots

 Smoking the hot raku pottery is an intrinsic part of raku for most potters.
-Before the pot is placed in the combustion chamber, the glaze must cool slightly so that the surface of the glaze won't be marred...if that is desired by the potter.
-(Some potters value glaze surface scarring as part of the process.)
+Before the pot is placed in the combustion chamber, the glaze must cool slightly so that the surface of the glaze won't be marred if that is desired by the potter.

-Combustion Chambers: You will need a fireproof chamber for the combustion.
-Although the term "combustion chamber" may sound very scientific and aloof, what it really comes down to... for many potters are upside down metal buckets that are either on a patch of dirt or within a metal pan, a metal trash can with lid or other metal container with a lid or that can be turned over.
+You will need a fireproof chamber for the combustion.
+Although the term "combustion chamber" may sound very scientific and aloof, what it really comes down to for many potters are upside down metal buckets that are either on a patch of dirt or within a metal pan, a metal trash can with lid or another metal container with a lid or that can be turned over.